datacontract/datacontract-cli/README.md

 if a server is selected via the `--server` option (based on the `type` of that server).
 If no server is selected, the logical data types are exported.

+#### Spark

+The export function converts the data contract specification into a StructType Spark schema.

 #### Avro